One of our best practices for managing remote teams is onboarding.

 Given how crucial onboarding buddies are to the onboarding experience, companies should do more to help employees who volunteer to be onboarding buddies for new hires.

-Companies should reprioritize or reassign the workload of employees who become onboarding buddies, communicate a predetermined duration for the onboarding experience, and allow onboarding buddies to report to the same manager for a better understanding of the new hire's role.
+Companies and their employee experience managers should reprioritize or reassign the workload of employees who become onboarding buddies, communicate a predetermined duration for the onboarding experience, and allow onboarding buddies to report to the same manager for a better understanding of the new hire's role.

 The critical need for personalization

 Personalization should be the top priority when tailoring the workplace experience to cater to the employees' needs.

 Suppose you get matched with an onboarding buddy with overlapping interests.
 In that case, you'll be more likely to have an excellent impression of the company, plus you get to hear the inside stories/tips/tricks for that company that you care about.